Soilad/yt-chatbuddy-in-linux/README.md

 # yt-chatbuddy-in-linux
 a python script that tts's yt live chat
 REQUIREMENTS:
-python:
+Python:
 pytchat
 os
 subprocess
 time
 random

-pulseaudio
+Pulseaudio
-espeak
+Espeak

 HOW TO RUN????
 run the python script & give it the link to your livestream